nikballal/CloudSOC/README.md

 ## Conclusion

-We were able to achieve an secure score on **84%** for Microsoft Defender.
+We were able to achieve an secure score on **84%** for Microsoft Defender for Cloud.

 Key Implementations
 - Private Endpoints for Resource Level. i.e blobs in storage account, key vault